djhemath/hemath.dev/content/blog/2024-a-lookback.md

 Overall, it was a nice experience and thought me a very important lesson that we shouldn't park car in the highway without valid reasons.
 Otherwise, corrups cops will come at you for your money.

+[TODO: Attach pictures and video took by Arvind, also attach the Google]